-If parents/carers miss more than one attendance meeting in school, this will be considered as a safeguarding issue and a referral to the MASH team will be considered by the school Safeguarding Officer.
+If parents/carers miss more than one attendance meeting in school, this will be considered as a safeguarding issue and a referral to the Starting Point Team will be considered by the school Safeguarding Officer.
 If a vulnerable child is absent from school, then the attendance officer or safeguarding officer will make contact on the first day by telephone or home visit.
 If they fail to make contact, then they will escalate it to the Headteacher.

-Jubilee L.E.A.D.
-Academy will make every effort to contact the parent/carers on the first day of absence.
+Jubilee LEAD Academy will make every effort to contact the parent/carers on the first day of absence.
 If no contact has been made, a home visit will be carried out.
-In worst case scenario a police safe and well check will be considered.
+In the most extreme cases a police safe and well check may be considered if the safety of a pupil is deemed at risk of harm.

-Statistical evidence for the whole school and for individual classes is analysed every week and shared with all stakeholders via our attendance board near the school office.
+Statistical evidence for the whole school and for individual classes is analysed every week and shared with all stakeholders via our attendance board located outside the main office.
+This is also communicated with parents via newsletters and the attendance newsletter.